 As discussed above, up to 0.49 acre (0.20 ha) of occupied CAGN habitat would be permanently impacted by Alternative 1.
-Permanent impacts to habitat would be mitigated for in a manner and at a ratio as determined through section 7 consultation with the USFWS.
+Permanent impacts to habitat would be mitigated for in a manner and at a ratio as mandated by the BO (Appendix C).
 All temporary impacts to CAGN habitat would be restored in-place.
 However, temporary removal of up to 5.63 acres (2.28 ha) of coastal scrub from as many as two territories at the Haybarn site may interfere with survival and reproduction.
 Additionally, reduction of suitable habitat for the CAGN may temporarily increase intraspecific competition in neighboring areas.
 The minimal effects to CAGN as a result of construction-related noise and light have the potential to be adverse.
-There are up to two pairs of CAGN within 500 feet (152.4 meters) of the Haybarn Canyon footprint, one CAGN pair within 500 feet (152.4 meters) of the Stuart Mesa Substation site, and up to two more pairs within 500 feet (152.4 meters) of the 69 kV Power Line Corridor that could be affected by the construction noise.
-Thus, the Proposed Action may affect, and is likely to adversely affect the CAGN.
+There are up to two pairs of CAGN within 500 feet (152.4 meters) of the Haybarn Canyon footprint, one CAGN pair within 500 feet (152.4 meters) of the Stuart Mesa Substation site, and up to two more pairs within 500 feet (152.4 meters) of the affected by the construction noise.
+Thus, Alternative 1 may affect, and is likely to adversely affect the CAGN.
 However, any incidental take of CAGN under the Proposed Action would not result in impacts at the population level.
 Therefore, no significant impacts would occur to CAGN under Alternative 1.

 Construction associated with Alternative 1 could permanently impact up to 0.06 acre (0.02 ha) and temporarily impact up to 1.03 acres (0.42 ha) of riparian habitat that could provide habitat for LBVI (Tables 3.3-2 and 3.3-3).
 Impacts to vegetation presented in Tables 3.3-2 and 3.3-3 provide a maximum development scenario.
 Riparian habitats would be avoided to the utmost extent.
 Any unavoidable removal or temporary disturbance of riparian vegetation would be documented during construction.
 Clearing of riparian vegetation would take place only outside of the LBVI breeding season (15 March to 31 August).
 Temporary habitat impacts would be restored on-site according to a USFWS-approved Restoration Plan.
-Mitigation for direct impacts to 0.06 acre of LBVI breeding habitat would occur in a manner and at ratios consistent with the Riparian BO and as determined through section 7 consultation with the USFWS, either through purchase of off-Base credits at a USFWS-approved conservation bank or through restoration of habitat on MCB Camp Pendleton.
+Mitigation for direct impacts to 0.06 acre of LBVI breeding habitat would occur in a manner and at ratios consistent with the Riparian BO and as mandated by the BO issued for the Proposed Action (Appendix C).

 Temporary construction-related impacts to LBVI habitat could affect individuals.
-However, measures in Table 3-1 would require seasonal avoidance, biological monitoring, and/or buffering of construction activities to avoid potential nests.
+However, measures mandated by the BO (Appendix C) would require seasonal avoidance, biological monitoring, and/or buffering of construction activities to avoid potential nests.
 Based on MCB Camp Pendleton GIS data (MCB Camp Pendleton 2019), up to one pair of LBVI occur within the Stuart Mesa Substation footprint, and one pair historically occurred with the Haybarn Canyon footprint.
 The Proposed Action would not remove a significant portion of any territory (greater than 20 percent), so impacts from habitat removal would not rise to the level that may result in reduced survival or reproduction.
 Following restoration of any temporary impacts to LBVI habitat, the species is expected to re-occupy such areas.